ulysseherbach/harissa-sandbox/docs/source/cli/index.md

-# Command line interface
+# Command-line interface

 :::{toctree}
 ---
 maxdepth: 2
+hidden:
 ---
 cmd
 help
 :::

-The harissa package provides a command line interface (cli).
+The harissa package provides a command-line interface (CLI).
 Once the package is installed, a `harissa` program can be run from your terminal.
 It allows people to use the package main functionalities without having to code any python lines.
-Of course, you are welcome to use the [python API](../api/index.md) if the cli doesn't satisfy your needs.
+Of course, you are welcome to use the [python API](../api/index.md) if the CLI doesn't satisfy your needs.

-The cli provides 6 commands:
+The CLI provides 6 commands:

 * infer
 * trajectory